Juusoz/Biqu-B1-Dual-extrusion-BLTouch-firmware/README.md

 ![extruders share](https://user-images.githubusercontent.com/48849652/143485912-5b816d4c-abc4-4f41-ae4e-2c134c3e822d.jpg)

 This will prevent Cura from being stupid and trying to turn off the hotend when one of the extruders is no longer being used.

+I'd really recommend you use SuperSlicer instead, the user interface is better and so is the print quality.
+And this is coming from a guy who used nothing but Cura for the past 2 years.